cactode/cactode.github.io/_posts/2019-02-18-ultraskycrane.md

 ![](/img/projects/ultraskycrane/5.jpg)

 Specifically, climbing rope under 200lb of tension.
 The idea is based off of the principle of [tensegrity](https://en.wikipedia.org/wiki/Tensegrity); by putting the ropes under high tension, they can be turned into extremely stiff rails upon which a gantry/carriage can run.
+The compressive member in this system is the room.

 ![](/img/projects/ultraskycrane/6.jpg)